rackerlabs/docs-dedicated-networking/load-balancer/api-docs/adx-api-reference/adx-load-balancer-v2.rst

 --------------------

 Use the virtual IP configuration operations to  disable a virtual IP configured for a specified device.

+Note: When using this feature to set drain connections to a VIP, you must monitor the VIP stats for connection details.
+See `Show virtual IP statistics`_ for more.

 ::